A London Borough’s Vision of Urban Restoration

 Native Species

-SUGi is partnering with the Borough of Barking & Dagenham’s Ranger Service on a bold plan to bring nature closer to all its residents.
+SUGi is partnering with the Borough of Barking & Dagenham’s Ranger Service on a bold plan to bring Nature closer to all its residents.
 Our collaboration began when an ambitious coalition of civic and community leaders formed to support the creation of a forest in Parsloes Park, Dagenham, to honor all the front liners and regular citizens fighting COVID-19.
 This historic project, known as the 'Forest of Thanks', is now the largest Miyawaki Forest in the UK and Europe.

-It’s our hope that with the borough’s inspired leadership, we can together rewild even more schools and neighbourhoods to make Barking & Dagenham a showcase of how to rebuild the web of life and restore health and wellness for all species and all people.
+It’s our hope that with the borough’s inspired leadership, we can together rewild even more schools and neighborhoods to make Barking & Dagenham a showcase of how to rebuild the web of life and restore health and wellness for all species and all people.

 Forest of Thanks